 Data Sources: Explaining where you obtained the personal data if it wasn’t collected directly from the individual.

-Automated Decision-Making: Providing information about any automated decision-making or profiling that affects the individual.
+Automated Decision-Making: As part of the requested information in a DSAR response, organizations must provide meaningful information about any automated decision-making or profiling that affects the individual, including the logic involved in these processes.

 DSAR vs Other Data Rights

-DSARs are just one of several individual rights under GDPR.
+DSARs are just one category within the broader landscape of data subject rights (DSRs) and their handling processes.
 Understanding how access requests relate to other data rights helps companies build comprehensive response systems:

 Right to Rectification: Requests to correct inaccurate personal data, which may follow initial access requests that reveal data quality issues.